Camp: Exploring New Dimensions

 That same year, she returned to the ASCEND program as an instructor and as a Pilot in Command, she was able to fly campers

 under the EAA Young Eagles Program.
 She has since extended her training to acquire and IFR (instrument flight rules) rating.

 She has flown a significant number of hours in various aircraft and is currently in her freshman year

 at Embry Riddle University to study Aeronautical Engineering (2013-2014).
 This provides one example that the ASCEND program

 can inspire teens to further their education and pursue a career in aviation.

-Click HERE for a short video from last years camp
+Click HERE for a short video from a previous year's camp

 There are many

 ways your donations can help.
 Email us for more information.
 Thanks for your support!